 “So that means that it’s not just braces, it’s anyone with a metal implant,” said Wade, more to himself than the rest of the car.

 Wade continued, “Mom, didn’t they give you a silver molar today at the dentist?”

 A flash of panic tightened Davidson’s chest, followed by an alarming pinch in his back that sent a shock through his entire body.
 He gasped and the world spun.
-Another moment of excruciating pain as whatever had just been jabbed inside him was being pulled out.
+Another moment of excruciating pain rang through his body as whatever had just been jabbed inside him was being pulled out.